-- China Has the largest network of HSR lines in the world, at 37,900 miles with another 32,000 under construction planned by 2035.
+- China Has the largest network of HSR lines in the world, at 24,850 miles with plans to reach over 31,000 by 2025.
 The country has spent nearly \$300B on HSR construction since 2009. - Morocco Al Boraq, the country's 200-mile HSR route between Casablanca and Tangier, opened in Nov.
 2018.
-This 90-min connection is the first phase of a planned 930-mile high-speed network. - Uzbekistan Opened three HSR lines totaling over 400 miles of rail.
+The country is moving ahead with plans to expand the network to over 800 miles, connecting 43 cities and towns with true high-speed rail service. - Uzbekistan First launched in 2011, the country now operates three HSR lines totaling almost 400 miles of rail.
 The Tashkent-Samarkand route connects the country's two biggest cities and reduces a seven-hour trip to under 2.5 hours.